createwithrani/event-block/readme.txt

 = How can I style the Event block differently? =

-All styles use the `.wp-block-raniblocks-event-block` selector, use that to override any styles you'd like!
+All styles use the `.wp-block-createwithrani-event-block` selector, use that to override any styles you'd like!
 But preferably use a custom class that you add to do so.

 == Screenshots ==